Wellness & Prevention

 Why it matters here

-St. George’s active, outdoor lifestyle is wonderful for pets, but red-rock trails, foxtails, cheatgrass, and warm evenings raise the odds of exposure.
+St. George’s active, outdoor lifestyle is wonderful for pets, but time on red-rock trails and warm evenings raise the odds of parasite exposure.
+Ticks wait in brush along wash bottoms and trail edges, and mosquitoes do well wherever water lingers — irrigated lawns, backyard ponds, and the greener corridors near the Virgin River.
 Consistent, year-round prevention is the simplest way to keep small problems from becoming serious, costly ones.

-Parasite prevention pairs naturally with your pet’s wellness exams and vaccinations, so we can keep the whole picture in view at every visit.
+Parasite prevention pairs naturally with your pet’s wellness exams and vaccinations, so we can keep the whole picture in view at every visit — testing, dosing schedules, and product changes all reviewed in one conversation.
+And if an intensely itchy pet or a sudden stomach upset cannot wait for a routine slot, our urgent care visits during regular hours are designed for exactly that.

 Ready to build a prevention plan for your dog or cat?
 Request an appointment through our contact page and we will help you get started.